 BECOME A VOLUNTEER

-If you would like to volunteer as an Official Visitor, please complete the application.
-Please note that all Official Visitors must be active members of the Prison Society.
+If you would like to volunteer as a Prison Monitor, please complete the application and DOC Clearance Form.
+Please note that all Prison Monitors must be active members of the Prison Society.
 To become a member, click here.

-If you have any questions about becoming an Official Visitor, please email the Director of Prison Monitoring.
+If you have any questions about becoming a Prison Monitor please email the Prison Monitoring Director.

-At this time, the Prison Society is not accepting Official Visitor applications from undergraduate students.
+At this time, the Prison Society is not accepting Prison Monitor applications from undergraduate students.

 The Prison Society’s mentoring program is a voluntary program for men returning to Philadelphia from incarceration.
 Each year in the Philadelphia region, more than 12,000 individuals return home and a staggering 34% will return to prison within a year.
 The mentoring program is designed to help ease the transition from incarceration back to communities by providing a helping hand and a social support network.